gontract/gontract/README.md

 * postconditions
 * (class) invariants

+# DbC for non-OOP languages?

-while class invariants are by their name alone  quite evidently indeed specific to OOP,  the hypothesis that this project aims to support is that preconditions and postconditions can be applied more generally to routines (functions/methods) in non-OOP languages as well.
+while class invariants are by their name alone  quite evidently indeed specific to OOP,  the hypothesis that this project aims to support is that at least preconditions and postconditions can be applied more generally to routines (functions/methods) in non-OOP languages like golang  as well.

 ## Preconditions and Postconditions

+Let's have a closer look at pre- and postconditions.

 **preconditions** are conditions that are  typically  imposed  on  the input of a funcion (parameters/arguments) and they  have to be satisfied in order for the function body to  run at all.
 It is the caller's responsibiliy to make sure that preconditions are satisfied.